jruwaard/aph_ema_handbook/docs/features.md

 identified several regularities.
 We learned that the mean, variance and missingness increased over time, and we identified clear signs of circadian rhythmicity.
-You might have identified some of these features when you first inspected Figure \@ref(fig:fig8a).
+You might have identified some of these features when you first inspected Figure \@ref(fig:feat-plot).
 The increase in the mean was pretty easy to spot.
 However, the systematic increases in the variance and the missingness were less clear.
 Likewise, although you might have spotted the periodicity in the series, the circadian components were probably too subtle to spot for the naked eye.

 The aim of the chapter was to illustrate the options available to the EMA researcher to quantitatively summarize EMA series.
 Other options, of course,